-A home inspection may feel like a final exam, but it’s not quite so clear cut.
-Your inspector’s report won’t include a clear-cut A+ if a house is a keeper or an F if it’s a money pit.
+A home inspection may feel like a final exam, but it's not quite so clear cut.
+Your inspector's report won't grade a house a clear-cut A+ if it's a keeper or an F if it's a money pit.

 What is included in a home inspection report is a set of neutral facts intended to help you decide on a home's final grade.

 Oh sure, a seasoned home inspector will know if a home is a safe bet or full of red flags.
 But they're actually bound by a set of rules that limit what they can tell you.

 Here's the big one: Many buyers think a home inspector will give them a thumbs up or thumbs down, but they can't.
 Giving real estate advice violates the International Association of Certified Home Inspectors' code of ethics.

 Clues to look for: Count up the issues in the home inspection.
 "The average inspection turns up around 20," says Larry Fowler, a home inspector in Knoxville, Tenn.
 “If there are more than 30 items, you may have a bad house," he adds.
 "If there are fewer than 10 items on the list, you may have a bad inspector."

 The bottom line is every house and buyer is unique and inspection results that are fine for one person may not be for another.
 Confer with your agent once you have the report.

 #2 If the House Has Termites, Rats, or Mold

 Yikes!
 You might assume this trio of homewreckers would be part of every home inspection checklist, but your inspector isn't licensed to look for them.

 Clues to look for: Home inspectors can note that those sagging floors are evidence of termites, or that shredded insulation is evidence of rats, or the black stuff on the walls is evidence of fungal growth.
 To turn evidence into proof, ask a specialist for a follow-up inspection.